nczmoo/dcs100/readme.md

-    x ui.store log is populating before win is populating ui x reels caption not poulating with wins x repair armor not automatically being drunk when armor is at 0
+    x ui.store log is populating before win is populating ui x reels caption not poulating with wins x repair armor not automatically being drunk when armor is at 0 x theres not enough contrast between armor bar bg and when its empty

     checkboxes look weird
     sound
     music